free-pdk/free-pdk-examples/BlinkLED_WithIRQ/README.md

 _**Inspiration**: This example was inspired by the public domain [BlinkWithoutDelay](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay) example from Arduino._

 ### Hardware Circuit
 By default, the LED is placed on Port A Bit 4 (PA4) in a current sink configuration.

-Please consult the pinout of the specific microcontroller package used by you to identify the correct pin.
+Please consult the pinout of the specific microcontroller package used to identify the correct physical pin.

 This means the negative leg (or cathode) of the LED is connected to the digital pin of the IC, and the positive leg (or anode) of the LED is connected through a current limiting resistor to VDD.
 - When the digital pin is LOW, current will flow through the LED and it will light up.